Swap-nil-2003/Chucks-Game-Hand-Cricket-/README.md

 # Chucks-Game-Hand-Cricket-
-Simple Java Code for a popular game. import java.util.*;
+Java Code for a popular game.
+import java.util.*;
 class ChucksCric//for ten wickets and upto 20 overs
 {